 - Where the existing spaced ‘skip’ sheathing is removed and new roof sheathing/decking (plywood or oriented strand board) is installed.
 Structural framing plans and structural calculations to verify the adequacy of the roof framing system are required.

-- Where the project site contains a designated historical resource or is located within the boundaries of an adopted historic district, a permit is always required for renewal of roof coverings.
+- A permit is always necessary for renewing roof coverings when the project site involves a designated historical resource or an adopted historic district.
 See Section II of this information bulletin for additional information.

 Do I need a permit to replace my roof in Washington state?